 Also, in many states, there’s a statute-of-limitations that debt collectors have to abide by when it comes to contacting you about your debt.
 The time-limit usually begins when you fail to make a payment on one of your loans.
 Once a debt is a certain amount of years old, it becomes time-barred.
 But, the rules concerning statute-of-limitations vary in each state and it’s important to research your state’s particular rules before making a move.

 Reporting Illegal Activity

-If you encounter any illegal activity, then there are a couple of places that you can get in contact with.
+Stated by a credit repair company, ff you encounter any illegal activity, then there are a couple of places that you can get in contact with.
 This includes the Federal Trade Commission, the Consumer Finance Protection Bureau, or your state attorney’s general office.
 Your laws vary by state, but getting in contact with your state attorney would be the best bet in order to fully abide by state laws and avoid wasting your time.

 You can also sue the debt collector within one year that the law was broken.
 But, it’s important to know that even if you encounter your debt collector engaging in illegal activity, you still have to repay the debt regardless.

 Dealing with debt collectors can be a very frustrating and time-consuming experience.
 But, becoming aware of the Fair Debt Collection Practices Act, ensures that you know your rights.
 You then can be aware of any illegal activity and make sure that you’re being treated fairly and honestly by debt collectors.